bitburner-official/bitburner-src/markdown/bitburner.singularity.exportgame.md

 RAM cost: 1 GB \* 16/4/1

-This function will automatically opens the backup save prompt and claim the free faction favour if available.
+This function will automatically open the backup save prompt and claim the free faction favour if available.